-* NOW UPDATED with the Top 20 best-selling models and Top 40 brands by clicking on the title *
+* See the Top 10 best-selling models and Top 40 brands by clicking on the title *

 The UK new car market starts 2016 on a positive note with sales up 3% to reach an 11-year high for January of 169.678 registrations.
 Even better news: this increase is fuelled by private buyers with demand for new cars up by 8% to 73.061 units and 43.1% share vs. 41% a year ago according to SMMT.
 The month marks the highest number of new cars registered to private buyers in January in 12 years.
 On the other hand, fleet sales are down 1% to 89.901 units and 53% share vs. 55.2% in January 2015.
 Alternative-fuel vehicle continue to grow in popularity, with registrations up 32% year-on-year to a record 3.6% share.
 Petrol hybrids are up 44% to 3.783 cars, plug-in hybrids up 32% to 1.592 and pure electric cars up 14% to 584.